abbudao/slides-software-delivery/slides/0-cover.md

 ### Table of contents

-1. Historical perspective
+1. The history of DevOps
 2. Virtualization
-3. DevOps
-4. CI/CD
+3. CI/CD
-5. IaC, GitOps and beyond
+4. IaC, GitOps and beyond